Scarabaeus1033/NEXAH-CODEX/SYSTEM X: 🪲 NEXAH-GRAND-CODEX-URF/CODEX_ORIGIO/README.md

 > **From field arises form.
 > From form emerges storage.
 > From storage, movement is born.
+> Movement becomes resonance.
-> And movement becomes consciousness – in the mirror of matter.**
+> And resonance becomes consciousness – in the mirror of matter.**